stardust-xs/cheat_sheet/python/04_python_variables.md

 **Note:** Ensure the number of variables on left-hand side is **equal** to number of objects on right-hand side (Currently we're assuming this for variable assignments only).
 Assigning multiple values to a single identifier on the other hand is going to create a **tuple**.

-## What happens when we assign a value to a variable
+## What happens when we assign values to variables

 When we write `var_1 = 420`, the **[interpreter](https://en.wikipedia.org/wiki/Interpreted_language)** does the following: